Glasgow bar staff strike ‘will be first in Scotland for over 20 years’

 Workers at a bar in Scotland’s largest city will be the first in the country to take strike action in 20 years, a union has claimed.

-Staff at the 13th Note in Glasgow will stage a 48-hour walkout from Friday until Sunday over what Unite says is a failure of the owners to deal with concerns over pay and health and safety.
+Staff at the 13th Note in Glasgow will stage a 48-hour walkout from noon on Friday until Sunday over what Unite claims is a failure of the owners to deal with concerns over pay and health and safety.

 Industrial action will coincide with the busy Glasgow Fair public holiday over the weekend.